EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 All other fields are optional.
 Most frequently you will want to change the region.
 In that case, you will also need to update the *Region Overrides* section in the example.

+**Note:**
+> If you want to use a pre-baked image, set the value of the example_aws_virtual_machine_image_id input the AMI of pre-baked Cloudify 4.0 manager image.
+> The current versions for each version are documented on (our website)[http://getcloudify.org/downloads/get_cloudify.html].

 Now install the AWS infrastructure:

 ```shell